Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/workspaces.md

 # Workspaces

-A Workspace in Slingshot can be defined as a digital workplace where groups of people - within or outside your organization - gather to work on a common objective.
+A workspace in Slingshot can be defined as a digital workplace where groups of people - within or outside your organization - gather to work on a common objective.
 Workspaces allow you to collaborate, prioritize work, share content and knowledge and even gleam insights from data in a transparent way.

 ## What’s In a Workspace?